Skip to Main Content

 Makeup Artists Spanning Kabuki Tradition to J-Beauty

 Few craft lines match Japan's depth in cosmetic art.
-Look at the white-face work of kabuki and geisha culture in Kyoto.
-Look at the J-beauty wave that gave the world glass-skin technique and cushion foundation from Tokyo's Ginza labs.
-And look at the tokusatsu prosthetic line that built top-tier SFX hands in Yokohama and Osaka.
+Consider the white-face work of kabuki and geisha culture in Kyoto.
+Then there is the J-beauty wave, which gave the world glass-skin technique and cushion foundation from Tokyo's Ginza labs.
+There is also the tokusatsu prosthetic line that built top-tier SFX hands in Yokohama and Osaka.

-Here is how this works in practice.
 Our makeup artists trained at Tokyo University of the Arts and Musashino Art University.
-They then served their time inside Toho Studios' makeup teams or Toei Kyoto Studios' jidaigeki crew.
+They then earned their stripes inside Toho Studios' makeup teams or Toei Kyoto Studios' jidaigeki crew.
 There, fine katsura wig work and true-to-period makeup shape the daily craft.

-Here is the short of it.
 We staff full hair and makeup teams — designers, key artists, hair stylists, wig makers, and SFX leads.
 They work shoots across Shibuya, Shinjuku, Kyoto's temple zones, Sapporo winter exteriors, and Fukuoka coastal sets.
-Our crew shifts methods to suit Japan's seasons, using humidity-proof mixes through the rainy season and hydrating kits for Hokkaido's dry cold.
+Our crew shifts methods to suit Japan's seasons.
+They use humidity-proof mixes through the rainy season and hydrating kits for Hokkaido's dry cold.

-Here is the breakdown.
-Access spans Shiseido and Shu Uemura pro lines, time-honoured katsura makers, and the SFX labs whose prosthetic and creature work feeds the country's tokusatsu and kaiju shoots.
+Our access spans Shiseido and Shu Uemura pro lines and time-honoured katsura makers.
+It also reaches the SFX labs whose prosthetic and creature work feeds the country's tokusatsu and kaiju shoots.
 Pre-shoot tests check looks for each principal cast member.

 ACT 03